barriehadfield/reactrb-showcase/README.md

 	ReactBootstrap = require('react-bootstrap')

+I have also downloaded `bootstrap.css` and added it `assets/stylesheets`.
+This is a bit of a cheat as I am sure it can be included by Webpack, but for simplicity I have opted for this approach.

 If you refresh your browser now and open the JavaScript console we will be able to interact with React Bootstrap

 	ReactBootstrap